austinbarish/portfolio/theme.md

 *Other*

 More colors may be added as they come up throughout this project; these colors only serve as a basis for our first visualizations.
 Similarly, we have yet to pick a color to be the primary color for the elements of our project that are not in visualizations such as headers or a page sidebar.
 Quarto's default blue would likely be the leading candidate.

+**Bank Colors**

+*Citigroup*

+Citigroup uses a darker blue represented by the hex code of: #003A72.
+More information can be found here:https://www.schemecolor.com/citigroup-logo-colors.php

+*JP Morgan Chase*

+JP Morgan's primary blue is a very similar dark blue to Citigroup and Bank of America, therefore we will use Chase Bank's light blue to make it clear.
+The hex code for this is #117ACA and more information can be found here: https://www.schemecolor.com/chase-bank-logo.php

+*Bank of America*

+Bank of America also has the common dark blue that makes it difficult to identify.
+Therefore we will use its secondary color, a candy red represented by hex code: #E61030.
+More information can be found here: https://www.schemecolor.com/bank-of-america-logo-colors.php

+*Wells Fargo*

+Wells Fargo has perhaps the most distinct colors of the four major banks, using red and yellow as its primary colors.
+We will use its yellow since the red is too similar to other banks.
+The yellow we will use is hex code: #ffcc02 as found here: https://www.color-hex.com/color-palette/109504